gaehlerm/SoftwareEngineering/README.md

 Even if I desired this change, upon reviewing the code, it is not entirely clear whether this is an enhancement over the original code.
 We have removed some redundancy and now only use one assertion.
 On the other hand, the redundancy was not that significant, and the old code was very easy to understand, which may be even more important than removing the repetitive code.
 This decision requires human judgment, and I am still unsure which solution is better.

-## Integration Tests

-Integration tests lie between unit and functional tests in terms of size, granularity, and execution time.
-Integration tests only assess the interaction of multiple pieces of code.
-The interaction of several libraries/modules, for instance.
-The public interface of the libraries under test is not connected to other libraries, but rather to fake or mock objects.
-This allows a library to be tested independently, without creating a functional test.

-Integration tests, in their own right, are just as important as functional tests.
-Integration tests are different from functional tests because they utilize fakes and stubs to replicate the behavior of collaborating objects, whereas functional tests employ the actual objects.

-// is there anything else to write here?
-About fakes, mocks, and stubs?

 ## Functional Tests

 Functional tests perform tasks that align with most people's intuitive expectations of a test.
 Some marketing personnel, for example, the Product Manager (PM), orders a new feature.
 He tells you, more or less exactly, what this feature should do and provides you with some examples.
 The feature is considered complete once these examples can be executed using your software.
 As you don't want to end up in the same situation as in the story in the previous chapter [Testing] with the desperate manager, you write automated tests that cover the examples.
 This is a fairly good guarantee that the feature is still working, even if someone were changing the underlying code.
 So, there is one thing you will always do: write a functional test for every new ticket.